 A summary of the president’s plan says he wants to eliminate a “loophole that allows the wealthiest Americans to entirely escape tax on their wealth by passing it down to heirs,” exacerbating income inequality.

-“The President’s plan will close this loophole, ending the practice of ‘stepping-up’ the basis for gains in excess of $1 million ($2.5 million per couple when combined with existing real estate exemptions) and making sure the gains are taxed if the property is not donated to charity,” the summary says.
+“The President’s plan will close this loophole, ending the practice of ‘stepping up’ the basis for gains over $1 million ($2.5 million per couple when combined with existing real estate exemptions) and making sure the gains are taxed if the property is not donated to charity,” the summary says.

 Individual Tax Rate

-Another change is that the Individual tax rate increase from 37% to 39.6%
+Another change is that the Individual tax rate increased from 37% to 39.6%

-With all these proposed changes, there are several steps that ecom owners can take to protect themselves which I will list here.
+With all these proposed changes, there are several steps that com owners can take to protect themselves, which I will list here.

 - With the corporate tax rate hike to 28%, it may be more advantageous for ecom owners to stay with an LLC structure as long as Biden is shifting tax benefits from corporations back to individuals.

-- No matter what happens, learning how to take advantage of deductions and credit will still be the utmost important to ensure you maximize your tax savings.
+- No matter what happens, learning to take advantage of deductions and credit will still be paramount to ensure you maximize your tax savings.

-- With the capital tax rate change, if you are making more than 1M a year, it may be beneficial for you to not sell, and keep holding.
-Also the “Like-Kind Exchange” method may be even more useful in this area of capital gain rate increase.
+- With the capital tax rate change, if you make more than 1M a year, it may be beneficial not to sell and keep holding.
+Also, the “Like-Kind Exchange” method may be even more helpful in a capital gain rate increase.